WTFAcademy/WTF-zk/Languages/en/04_EEA/readme.md

 ### 2.1 Basic Idea

 The extended Euclidean algorithm not only calculates the greatest common divisor using the Euclidean algorithm but also finds the integer solutions that satisfy Bézout's equation through reverse deduction.
 In the Euclidean algorithm, we only care about the remainder $r_i$ of each iteration and not the quotients $q_i$.
-The extended algorithm makes use of $q_i$ to reverse compute Bézout's equation, effectively utilizing what would otherwise be discarded.
+The extended algorithm uses $q_i$ to calculate the Bézout's equation backwards, effectively utilizing what would otherwise be discarded.

 Let's recall the Euclidean algorithm: